-This roasted garlic recipe is easy to make and results in tender, sweet, caramelized, creamy, golden garlic cloves that are perfect for adding to mashed potatoes, bread, soups, and more!
+This roasted garlic recipe is easy to make and results in tender, sweet, caramelized, creamy, golden garlic cloves that are perfect for spreading on bruschetta, adding to mashed potatoes, bread, soups, and more!

-Here, I’ll teach you how to roast garlic in two different ways: whole garlic heads or peeled individual garlic cloves.
+Here, I’ll show you how to roast garlic in two different ways: whole garlic heads or peeled individual garlic cloves.

-I’ll also share a few chef’s tricks for storing and preserving roasted garlic and, my favorite, making a roasted garlic paste to use at home or in your restaurant.
+I’ll also share a few chef’s tricks for storing and preserving roasted garlic and, my favorite, making a roasted garlic paste (below) to use at home or in your restaurant.
 You’ll find a million uses for roasted garlic!
-I love the flavorful depth it imparts, giving food a beautiful complexity.
+I love the flavorful depth the roasting process imparts, giving food a beautiful complexity.

-- Fresh Raw Garlic– either whole heads of garlic (garlic bulbs) or peeled garlic cloves.
+- Garlic Varieties: Use fresh garlic, soft-neck, hard-neck, elephant garlic, and either whole heads of raw garlic (garlic bulbs) or peeled garlic cloves.

-- Place in a well-oiled skillet or baking dish and drizzle with oil and optional salt and pepper.
+2. Season the garlic.
+Place in a well-oiled skillet, braiser pan, or baking dish and drizzle with oil and optional salt and pepper.
 Feel free to add fresh herbs.
 We skip the foil packet to minimize aluminum exposure.

+5. Cool and remove cloves.
 When they come out, they will be golden, tender, and creamy.
-Let them cool and just squeeze them out.
+Let them cool, then squeeze the cloves out.

 Now, if you happen to buy big bags of peeled garlic, roasting garlic is even easier!
 You can roast big batches, blend the paste, and freeze the resulting paste in little jars, pulling them out as needed.

-- Place 1 cup peeled garlic cloves in a well-oiled glass baking dish (TIP: a glass baking dish lets you see the level of color as it develops.)
+1. Add garlic to a baking dish.
+Preheat oven to 400F.
+Place 1 cup peeled garlic cloves in a well-oiled glass baking dish.
+TIP: A glass baking dish lets you see the level of color as it develops.
 Again, we skip using a “foil packet” to minimize aluminum exposure.

-- Toss generously with 2-3 tablespoons olive oil (and optional salt and pepper)
+2. Season the garlic.
+Toss whole garlic cloves generously with 2-3 tablespoons olive oil (and optional pinch of salt and pepper).

-Peel the garlic and place in a baking dish, drizzle with oil and cover with foil.
-When it’s done the roasted garlic will be golden, buttery and delicious.
-I let these go a little longer because my husband really enjoys a little of the edges crispy and caramelized texture.
+4. Remove.
+When it’s done, the confit garlic will be golden brown, buttery, and delicious.
+I let these go a little longer because my husband really enjoys the edges a little crispy and caramelized.

 How to store roasted garlic